bernhardAxonIvy/doc/source/engine-guide/getting-started/_deploy-project.rst

 ..
 Note::

-    Here we deploy a new application by dropping packed (IAR) projects into it.
-    However it is also possible to deploy full applications as ZIP or unpacked projects.
+    Here we deploy a new application by dropping a ZIP into it.
+However it is also possible to deploy single packed (IAR) projects or unpacked projects.

 You can monitor the deployment with::